-• Officials will advise NSO@equestrian.org.au the National Safety Officer and reporting@equestrian.org.au of the concussion occurring and a record of the concussion WILL be kept centrally.
+• Officials will advise the National Safety Officer at reporting@equestrian.org.au of the concussion occurring and a record of the concussion WILL be kept centrally.

 5. Control of Medication of Horses and Athletes

 The Control of Medication of Horses must be conducted in accordance with the FEI General Regulations and FEI Veterinary Regulations, and the Equestrian Australia National Medication Control Policy and EADMC Rules.